-Hiking in Slovenia might sound like the kind of activity undertaken by the very adventurous but, in reality, the country’s hiking trails are among the best marked and easiest to navigate in Europe.
+Hiking in Slovenia is a dream: the country’s hiking trails are among the best marked and easiest to navigate in Europe.
 There’s more than 7,000 km of trails, which offer everything from a leisurely day-long stroll to a strenuous ten-day hike.

 Facts About The Slovenian Alps